pact-foundation/docs.pact.io/website/docs/pact_broker/client_cli/readme.md

 Add `gem 'pact_broker-client'` to your Gemfile and run `bundle install`, or install the gem directly by running `gem install pact_broker-client`.

+## Connecting to a Pact Broker with a self signed certificate

+To connect to a Pact Broker that uses custom SSL cerificates, set the environment variable `$SSL_CERT_FILE` or `$SSL_CERT_DIR` to a path that contains the appropriate certificate.
+Read more at https://docs.pact.io/pact_broker/advanced_topics/using-tls#for-non-jvm

 ## Usage - CLI

 The Pact Broker base URL can be specified either using the environment variable `$PACT_BROKER_BASE_URL` or the `-b` or `--broker-base-url` parameters.